canyon289/canyon289.github.io/dev/content/pages/About.md

 <!-- Left -->
     <div class="about-box">
         <h1 style="margin-top:0; text-align: left;">About Me</h1>
         <p>I am a researcher at Google Deepmind.
-My focus for the last decade has been applied generative models.
-I previously bespoke probabilistic Bayesian model at organizations such as SpaceX.
+For the last decade, I've focused on applied generative models.
+I previously built bespoke probabilistic Bayesian models for organizations such as SpaceX.
 Most recently I've worked on LLMs such as Gemini and Gemma.
         </p>
         <p>At Google I contributed both to products such as <a href="https://notebooklm.google.com"> NotebookLM </a> and <a href="https://deepmind.google/models/project-mariner/"> Project Mariner </a>.
-You can find my work on <a href="https://scholar.google.com/citations?user=Oq99ddEAAAAJ&hl=en"> Google Scholar </a> <a href="./blog.html">my blog</a>, on <a href="https://www.youtube.com/channel/UCX78cJQ_6JZVUWw8cj-f0uA/live">YouTube channel</a>, or my text books. </p>
+You can find my work on <a href="https://scholar.google.com/citations?user=Oq99ddEAAAAJ&hl=en"> Google Scholar </a>, <a href="./blog.html">my blog</a>, on <a href="https://www.youtube.com/channel/UCX78cJQ_6JZVUWw8cj-f0uA/live">my YouTube channel</a>, or in my text books. </p>
         <p>I also contribute heavily to open source, mainly with <a href="https://arviz-devs.github.io/arviz/index.html">ArviZ</a> and <a href="https://docs.pymc.io/">PyMC</a>.
         I'm always happy to connect with interested folks.
 Feel free to reach out anytime.</p>
     </div>